-- The Plan generally pays 100% of the cost for preventive care without a deductible and 80% of the cost of most other covered services, such as hospitalization, after you meet the annual deductible. - See "Coinsurance Paid by the Expatriate Medical Plan" on page 24 for tables that show the coinsurance percentage paid by the Expatriate Medical Plan on an in-network and out-of-network basis in the U.S.
+- The Plan generally pays 100% of the cost for preventive care without a deductible, 100% of the cost of hospitalization, and 80% of most other covered services after you meet the annual deductible. - See "Coinsurance Paid by the Expatriate Medical Plan" on page 331 for tables that show the coinsurance percentage paid by the Expatriate Medical Plan on an in-network and out-of-network basis in the U.S.